 The Power of Words

 I am certain that National Masturbation Month has helped start some interesting and important conversations since its inception in the 90s.
 Believe me, I have them every May.
 I like how it’s a bit in your face, it’s direct.
 They didn’t call it National Self-Pleasure Month for a reason.

 But you may have heard me on my podcast say on a couple recent episodes that I’m trying to make the switch to replace the word masturbation in my vocab.
-Michael Castleman, author of Sizzling Sex for Life, pointed out that the root of that word means “deliberate erotic self-mutilation”.
+Michael Castleman, the author of Sizzling Sex for Life, pointed out that the root of that word means “deliberate erotic self-mutilation”.
 I don’t know about you, but we aren’t mutilating ourselves around here!
 Quite the opposite!

 Words have power to some people.
-If saying “masturbation” doesn’t hit home for you, as in it doesn’t feel sexy or erotic to say the word, try “solo sex” or “solo playtime” or “pleasure session” …whatever suits you.
+If saying “masturbation” doesn’t hit home for you, as in it doesn’t feel sexy or erotic to say the word, try “solo sex” “solo playtime” or “pleasure session” …whatever suits you.